jllai/364final/README.md

 ## Quick Summary

 This application allows users to register and sign in to their own personal movies collection.
-They'll be able to search for any movie on TMDb and see the ratings and critic reviews for the movie that they search for.
-They can also look for any actor or director for their filmography and add it to a personal collection.
+They'll be able to search for any movie on TMDb and see the ratings and movie info that they search for.
+They can also look for any actor for their filmography and add it to a personal collection.
 They'll be able to personally rate the movies that they watch, and will have 3 sections: saved directors, saved actors, and saved movies.

 ## How to use the program